 What is AMH and what does it actually measure?

-AMH is a glycoprotein hormone produced by the granulosa cells surrounding small, growing follicles in your ovaries.
+Think of AMH as a quiet signal from your ovaries.
+It is a glycoprotein hormone produced by the granulosa cells surrounding small, growing follicles in your ovaries.
 Because each remaining follicle contributes a tiny amount of AMH, a blood measurement gives an approximate count of how many follicles are currently in the growing pool — and by extension, an estimate of your overall ovarian reserve.3

 That distinction matters.
 AMH is a quantity signal.
 It tells you roughly how many eggs you have left in the pipeline.
 It does not tell you how genetically normal those eggs are, how well they will fertilise, or how likely they are to produce a healthy pregnancy.
 Those are questions about quality, and AMH cannot answer them.3

-Unlike FSH or oestradiol, AMH stays relatively stable across your menstrual cycle, which is why it can be measured on any day.
-That convenience is part of why it has become the most commonly ordered ovarian reserve test in fertility clinics worldwide.3
+Unlike FSH or oestradiol, AMH stays relatively stable across your menstrual cycle, which is why you can have it measured on any day.
+That convenience is part of why you will find it is the most commonly ordered ovarian reserve test in fertility clinics worldwide.3

 What are normal AMH levels by age?